 Will these trends increase, or will patrons finally say enough?
 I say they will continue until the post-covid Golden Goose stops laying the golden eggs of increased visitation, travel costs continue to rise.
 Gambler’s discretionary funds from being home during the pandemic continue to be available.

 Casinos Must Look To The Past To Survive After COVID

 Yes, a safe casino environment is essential these days.
-But that priority won’t bring guests back.
-Besides, those protocols may remind casino guests about the same troubles outside the casino?
-Your patrons need more.
-Your previous guests need better service, staff relationships, the feeling of appreciation, and the expectation of winning and playing a long time will.
+But that priority won’t continue to bring guests back.
+I may sound like I’m pining for the old days, but once this wave of casino guests crests and things calm down, patrons will need more to return.
+Return and new guests need better service, staff relationships, the feeling of appreciation, and the expectation of winning and playing a long time will.

 Related Post – Are Smoke-Free Casinos Here To Stay?

 Give Players Something to Make Visiting More Enticing